orchidsoftware/orchid.software/source/en/docs/access.md

 }
 ```

-If several keys are listed, then access will be granted if the user has at least one permission.
+If several keys are listed, access will be granted if the user has at least one permission.

-## Check in Middleware
+## Check-in Middleware

 Small applications may not need to define permissions for each screen or class,
 instead, it makes sense to check their availability for routes.